A DEEPER DIVE into the Mystery of Christmas

 6 Then I saw another angel flying in midair, and he had the eternal gospel to proclaim to those who live on the earth—to every nation, tribe, language and people.
 7 He said in a loud voice, “Fear God and give him glory, because the hour of his judgment has come.
 Worship him who made the heavens, the earth, the sea and the springs of water.”
 (Revelation 14:6-7)

-And who in all the verses above were we told is that one we are to worship—the one who “was God” and “is God” and was “with God” in the beginning, who “is the Spirit” who hovered over the waters in the first story of creation, who breathed life or consciousness into man in the second story of creation, who also brings about spiritual rebirth that is essential for eternal life because just being a human in the flesh is not enough, even for Jewish religious leader, and who is to be worshipped in spirit and who says he offers “living water,” which was also a way in Old and New Testament Times of saying “springs of water?”
-A “spring of water” for “eternal life” as fountain of youth.
+And who, in all the verses above, were we told is that one we are to worship—the one who “was God” and “is God” and was “with God” in the beginning, who “is the Spirit” (or “Breath” or “Word”) who hovered over the waters in the first story of creation, who breathed conscious awareness of oneself and one’s surroundings into a body made of Earth’s elements to create a “living soul” in the second story of creation, who also brings about spiritual rebirth that is essential for eternal life because just being a human in the flesh is not enough to gain eternal existence as a human soul, even for Jewish religious leaders, and who is to be worshipped in spirit and who says he offers “living water,” which was also a way in Old and New Testament times of saying “springs of water?”
+A “spring of water” for “eternal life…” now, that is a fountain of youth.

-When John, who wrote the mystical passage above about “the Word,” had his great Revelation of Jesus Christ at end of his life, he couldn’t help but want to worship the magnificent angel who revealed it to him:
+When John, who wrote the mystical passage above about “the Word,” had his great Revelation of Jesus Christ at end of his life, he couldn’t help but want to worship the magnificent angel who gave the revelation to him:

 10 At this I fell at his feet to worship him.
 But he said to me, “Don’t do that!
 I am a fellow servant with you and with your brothers and sisters who hold to the testimony of Jesus.
 Worship God!
 For it is the Spirit of prophecy who bears testimony to Jesus.”
 (Revelation 19:10)